About the Institute for Work & the Economy

 Mr. Schultz is Past-President and Honorary Director of the Board of the Jewish Vocational Services of Chicago, a non-sectarian agency providing vocational and rehabilitation services for the Chicagoland area.
 He belongs to the International Society for Performance Improvement, the American Society for Training & Development, the Human Resource Planning Society, the Society for Human Resource Management, and the National Center for Nonprofit Boards.

 Ms. Wright has many years of experience connecting the public and private sectors in municipal finance, government affairs, and workforce development as a project leader, facilitator and subject matter expert.
-As principal at Van Lear Associates, she concentrates on bringing greater employer focus on issues of economic mobility through improving workforce readiness skills, implementing and promoting career pathways, developing work-based learning strategies including apprenticeships, encouraging the hiring and retention of the untapped workforce and better linkages between human resource and corporate social reponsibilty professionals.
+As principal at Van Lear Associates, she concentrates on bringing greater employer focus on issues of economic mobility through improving workforce readiness skills, implementing and promoting career pathways, developing work-based learning strategies including apprenticeships, encouraging the hiring and retention of the untapped workforce and better linkages between human resource and corporate social responsibility professionals.